 - Contact information

-Below are the fees for becoming a nurse in Nebraska whether you are a first-time nurse or are moving to Nebraska from another state.
+Below are the fees for becoming a nurse in New Hampshire whether you are a first-time nurse or are moving to New Hampshire from another state.
 For more information visit the New Hampshire licensing page.

 Licensing fees by examination (first-time nurses):